-Charging as a Service.
-SMUD looks forward to supporting the Coul
+• Charging as a Service.

-SMUD looks forward to supporting the County by providing Fleet Advisory Services upon program launch to enable the development of short and long-term fleet electrification plans as well as a soft launch of the Charging as a Service program with a County EV infrastructure project.
+SMUD looks forward to supporting the County by providing Fleet Advisory Services upon program launch to enable the development of short and long-termfleet electrification plans as well as a soft launch of the Charging as a Service program with a County EV infrastructure project.